openstax/corgi/docs/glossary.rst

 .. glossary::

+   Ansible
+       a category of fictional device or technology capable of near-instantaneous or superluminal communication.
+J/K!
+It's a configuration management tool used to provision servers in a consistent and automated way.

    Collection
       The term typically used to refer to a book at OpenStax.
 A collection is a grouping of modules.